kaiachain/kaia-dapp-mono/README.md

 ![Lone explorer in the dark forest](home-banner.png)
-# Kaia DApp Toolkit 🧰
+# Kaia DApp Mono 🧰

-> Start your web3 journey on Kaia with a complete DApp toolkit
+> Start your web3 journey on Kaia with a complete DApp monorepo

 **Kaia DApp Toolkit** takes an unopinionated approach to DApp development.
 Instead of forcing you to adopt our tech stack of choice, we provide you with code snippets that you can use to copy and paste into whichever framework/technical stack that you are using.
 You can always refer to the original framework documentation for troubleshooting as well as our Troubleshooting section for each component.